janpi/tidbyt-showthis/README.md

 |text_right     |Text on the upper right
 |text_large     |Large text in the middle
 |text_small     |Small text beneath the large text
-|icon           |An icon shown next to the large text, GIF or PNG format, encoded in base64
+|icon           |An icon shown next to the large text.
+Format GIF or PNG, ideally 13px x 13px, encoded in base64

 ### Example JSON object